solidusio/solidus/api/openapi/checkout-flow.md

   }
 ```

-Finally, call `PUT /checkouts/:order_number/next` to transition the order from the `shipping` to the `payment` state.
+If the above request is successful, the order should now be in the `payment` state.

 ## 7. Enter payment details